Malnutrition Awareness Week™ Spread the Word

 Webinar Flyer

-Download a flyer of the webinar schedule and post throughout your organization.
+Download a flyer of the webinar schedule and post it throughout your organization.

-Ambassadors: download a flyer with section to add your ambassador code for free registration to MAW webinars.
+Ambassadors: Download a flyer with a customizable area to add your ambassador code for free registration to MAW webinars.

 Facebook Group Page